pftf/RPi4/Readme.md

 __PLEASE READ THE FOLLOWING:__
 🔻🔻🔻🔻🔻🔻🔻🔻🔻

-* Do __NOT__ expect this firmware to be fully functional when it comes to supporting your ARM64 OS of choice or providing all the features you would expect from a regular UEFI platform.
-This is __EXPERIMENTAL__ software.
+* Ethernet networking support in Linux requires a recent enough kernel (version 5.7 or later)

-* You will __NOT__ get Ethernet networking support in Linux, unless you use a __recent__ Linux kernel (version 5.7 or later) or one into which the 5.7 fixes have been backported.
+* SD or wireless support in Linux also requires a recent enough kernel (version 5.12 or later).

-* You will __NOT__ get SD or wireless support in Linux, unless you use a __recent__ Linux kernel (version 5.12 or later) or one into which the 5.12 fixes have been backported as well as a recent Linux wireless firmware package.
+  Still, your mileage may vary as to whether these peripherals will actually be usable.

-* You may not be able to use more than 3 GB of RAM, even if you have a 4 GB or 8 GB model, unless your OS is patched for DMA access (which, in Linux, requires kernel 5.8 or later).
-This is the result of a hardware bug in the Broadcom CPU that powers the Rapsberry Pi 4.
+* Many drivers (GPIO, VPU, etc) are still likely to be missing from your OS, and will have to be provided by a third party.
+Please do not ask for them here, as they fall outside of the scope of this project.

-  To use more than 3 GB, and provided your OS has been patched for such use, you need to go to `Device Manager` → `Raspberry Pi Configuration` → `Advanced Settings` in the UEFI settings.
+* A 3 GB RAM limit is enforced __by default__, even if you are using a Raspberry Pi 4 model that has 4 GB or 8 GB of RAM, on account that the OS **must** patch DMA access, to work around a hardware bug that is present in the Broadcom SoC.

-* There is __NO__ WiFi support in Windows at the moment.
+  For Linux this usually translates to using a recent kernel (version 5.8 or later) and for Windows this requires the installation of a filter driver.

-* Be very mindful that not everything you want can be solved through a UEFI firmware update.
-Especially, some elements to make an OS fully functional do require an OS update, an OS workaround or new OS drivers, such as the ones mentioned above, which are beyond the scope of this project.
+  If you are running an OS that has been adequately patched,  you can disable the 3 GB limit by going to `Device Manager` → `Raspberry Pi Configuration` → `Advanced Settings` in the UEFI settings.

-* This firmware was built from the
+* This firmware is built from the
   [official EDK2 repository](https://github.com/tianocore/edk2-platforms/tree/master/Platform/RaspberryPi/RPi4),
   with the following extra patch applied:
   * `0001-MdeModulePkg-UefiBootManagerLib-Signal-ReadyToBoot-o.patch`, so that the